jamais-vu/insert-date/README.md

 # insert-date

 Sublime Text 3 plugin to insert the current local date or time at the location of the first cursor.
 This will replace any selected text.
-Both the date and the time have a space after them.
+At the moment there is only a Windows default keymap.

 **Installation**:<br>
 Locate your Sublime Text folder and clone this repository to `/Data/Packages`.

 **Usage**:<br>
 Date: `ctrl+alt+shift+d`.
 Date is formatted `YYYY-MM-DD `.<br>
 Time: `ctrl+alt+shift+t`.
-Time is formatted `HH:MM `.
+Time is formatted `HH:MM `. <br>

-At the moment there is only a Windows default keymap.
+Both the date and the time have a space at the end.

 My first Sublime plugin.
 I wanted a simple way to insert the time or date when I am writing notes.
 The Package Control website was experiencing an unknown